Icenium/bond-content/quick-start/3-store-in-cloud.md

 * **b**.
 Click on the “Photo Album app workspace to enter it.
 * **c**.
 Within the “Photo Album app” workspace, click the green “Create Backend Services project” button.
 * **d**.
 Give your project a name — for instance “Photo Album Backend” — and then click “Create project”.
 * **e**.
-Find the Cloud Files box and click on the "Add to project" button to enable Files services for your Backend Project
+Find the “Cloud Files” box and click its "Add to project" button to enable file storage for your Backend Services project.
 * **f**.
-Click the “API Keys” menu option.
+Click the “API Keys” option from the menu on the left-hand side of the screen.
 * **g**.
 Copy the API key shown under the “API Key” heading and paste it somewhere convenient; you'll need it to complete the next step.

 <hr data-action="end" />